-Since 2015, seven out of eight years have seen below-average river flow for Europe as a whole, with only 2016 slightly above average (C3S, 2023c).
-The sixth consecutive year of below-average flows was 2022, with the second-lowest average river flow in records dating back to 1991.
+Since 2015, 7 out of 8 years have seen below-average river flow for Europe as a whole, with only 2016 slightly above average (C3S, 2023d).
+2022 was the sixth consecutive year of below-average flows, with the second-lowest average river flow in records dating back to 1991.
 However, 2022 was also the driest year on record in terms of the areas affected, with 63% of Europe's rivers seeing below-average flow.

-Above-average temperatures and drought conditions in 2021 and 2022 led to extreme fire danger and the spread of wildfires, with 2022 seeing the second-largest burnt area on record across the EU (C3S, 2023c).
-Several large wildfires occurred in southern Europe in 2023.
+Above average temperatures and drought conditions in 2021 and 2022 led to extreme fire danger and the spread of wildfires, with 2022 seeing the second-largest burnt area on record across the EU (C3S, 2023d).
+2023 also witnessed several large wildfires in southern Europe.